 I thought it would be smart to put a disclaimer on the site addressing these questions so that if anyone were wondering they could easily find the answers.
-In short, the answers to both of these questions are “No.”.
+In short, the answers to both of these questions are “No.”

 I AM NOT PAID FOR THE RESTAURANT REVIEWS I WRITE.

 My opinions are based on the experience that I have when I visit the restaurant.
 I also do a lot of research before considering a restaurant for review (so I’m not wasting my time and money eating at places that aren’t going to make the cut).
-For my blog I look for 3 firm criteria and 1 optional criteria:
+For the blog I look for 3 firm criteria and 1 optional criteria:

 - Good Food.